lmatz/shell/README.md

 ==============

-This a job control shell implemented in the operating system class.
+A job control shell implemented in the operating system class.